ibm-cloud-docs/watson-assistant/build-actions-overview.md

 Let's edit step 1 to find out which account the customer wants to withdraw money from:

-1. In the **Step 1 is taken** field, leave the default value of **without conditions**.
+1. In the **Step 1 is taken** field, use the default value of **without conditions**.
 This step is always required for any withdrawal.

 1. In the **Assistant says** field, type `Withdraw from which account?`.